rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

   involves updating git submodules and downloading a beta compiler.
 It doesn't need to be super fast, but that can help.

-Building the compiler take more than half an hour on my moderately powerful laptop (even longer if you build LLVM).
+Building the compiler takes more than half an hour on my moderately powerful laptop (even longer if you build LLVM).

 ### Cloning